-First read the 2016 Statutes Section XII Establishment of an OCDS Community.
+First read the 2016 Statutes section XII Establishment of an OCDS Community.

-1. Group in Development/Discernment (GID) and its Mentoring Community (MC)
+1. Group in Development (GID) and its Mentoring Community (MC)

-Groups in Development/Discernment (GIDs) are founded by canonical OCDS Communities with the permission of the Provincial Delegate.
-The parent Community becomes the GID's Mentoring Community (MC) and its immediate authority.
+Groups in Development (GIDs) are founded by canonical OCDS Communities with the permission of the Provincial Delegate.
+The parent Community becomes the GID's Mentoring Community (MC).
 Once a GID begins to have regular monthly meetings, the members are released from attending their previous Community's meetings and dues.
 They attend the GID's meetings, take on group jobs, and pay dues to the GID.
 Their provincial assessment is paid through their Mentoring Community until they are made a Study Group.

-The MC Council is also the Council of the GID, with the authority and responsibilities that it entails.
-The MC President shall forward all PC communications to the GID coordinator.
-GID members are members of their MC until the GID is elevated to that of a Study Group.
-The MC Council gives guidance on leadership, group policies, meeting content, and formation.
+The MC Council is also the Council of the GID, with the authority and responsibilities that entails.
+GID members are members of their MC until the GID is made a Study Group.
+The MC Council gives guidance on leadership, group policies, meeting content, and formation, as needed.